relaybox/auth/README.md

 RelayBox Auth is a serverless authentication service written in NodeJS, built to handle user authentication, session management and access control to RelayBox realtime services and applications.

-View [@relaybox/client](https://relaybox.net/docs/api-reference/rlaybox-client) for more information on how the SDK interacts with this service.
+View [@relaybox/client](https://relaybox.net/docs/api-reference/relaybox-client/auth) for more information about how client interact with the Auth service.
+This service essentially provides the backend for the SDK.

 The auth service manages multiple processes including: